 In closing, asking God to “continue the conversation” with those whom the team connected, he prayed, “The canvas that was painted yesterday was a dark and grievous one… You’ve given us the opportunity to share the Good News, not so much in Scripture, but in actions, love, and compassion, and care.”

 At the conclusion of the outreach, Barry Whitworth, executive director for the Baptist Resource Network of Pennsylvania/South Jersey, also offered a prayer of gratitude for all the volunteers and that God would bless the effort for His glory and bring people to faith.
-He marveled how quickly volunteers mobilized and how committed they were to reaching the community.
+He marveled at how quickly volunteers mobilized and how committed they were to reaching the community.

 Barkley added, “If nothing else, the love and care of Jesus was shown today.
 I think that’s the most important thing.
 The results are left up to him.”